wet-boew/vocab/acr/readme.md

 * `opinionated`: Opinionated - Issue based on the user habit assumption.
 MAY require more investigation.
 (Evidence -> Link to non-official documents like blog post)
 * `comments`: Comments - Remark that MUST require more investigation.
 (Evidence -> None or with link to non-official documents like blog post)
 * `forRelevancyEvaluation`: The relevancy for the current item need to be evaluated, measured and updated.
-* `relevancyNotPertinent`: Defining the relevancy would not provide any benefit to the current item.
+* `relevancyNotPertinent`: Defining the relevancy would not provide any benefit at the current item.
-* `undefinedRelevancy`: The relevancy value has not been looked at or are not defined yet.
+* `noRelevancy`: The relevancy value has not been looked at or is not defined yet.

 ### `WorkItem`